korchasa/awesome-chatgpt/README.md

 - [BlinkDL/RWKV-LM](https://github.com/BlinkDL/RWKV-LM) (★13330 Python) - RWKV is a novel RNN architecture that achieves transformer-level performance while being fully attention-free and parallelizable for both training and inference.
 - [Chainlit/chainlit](https://github.com/Chainlit/chainlit) (★8804 TypeScript) - Chainlit is an open-source framework that allows developers to build scalable Conversational AI applications rapidly.
 - [OptimalScale/LMFlow](https://github.com/OptimalScale/LMFlow) (★8370 Python) - LMFlow is an extensible toolkit designed for finetuning and inference of large foundation models.
-- [Torantulino/AI-Functions](https://github.com/Torantulino/AI-Functions) (★0 Python) - AI Functions is a Python library that simplifies function execution using GPT models, allowing developers to automate coding tasks easily.
 - [Upsonic/Upsonic](https://github.com/Upsonic/Upsonic) (★6136 Python) - Upsonic is an AI agent framework designed for orchestrating large language model tasks for digital workers and vertical AI agents, focusing on scalability and task-oriented design.
 - [eth-sri/lmql](https://github.com/eth-sri/lmql) (★3851 Python) - LMQL is a programming language designed for efficient and constraint-guided interactions with large language models.
 - [farizrahman4u/loopgpt](https://github.com/farizrahman4u/loopgpt) (★1446 Python) - L♾️pGPT is a modular Auto-GPT framework designed for creating extensible and customizable AI agents.
 - [h2oai/h2o-llmstudio](https://github.com/h2oai/h2o-llmstudio) (★4209 Python) - H2O LLM Studio is a no-code framework for fine-tuning large language models.
 - [jackmpcollins/magentic](https://github.com/jackmpcollins/magentic) (★2219 Python) - Magentic is a Python library that enables seamless integration of Large Language Models into Python code using decorators.
-- [kyegomez/LongNet](https://github.com/kyegomez/LongNet) (★0 Python) - LongNet is an implementation of a Transformer architecture capable of scaling to 1 billion tokens for enhanced sequence processing.
 - [kyegomez/swarms](https://github.com/kyegomez/swarms) (★4691 Python) - Swarms is a multi-agent orchestration framework for building and managing reliable swarms of autonomous agents in workflow automation.
-- [langflow-ai/langflow](https://github.com/langflow-ai/langflow) (★50985 Python) - Langflow is a low-code app builder for creating RAG and multi-agent AI applications with a Python-based, flexible workflow management system.
+- [langflow-ai/langflow](https://github.com/langflow-ai/langflow) (★50986 Python) - Langflow is a low-code app builder for creating RAG and multi-agent AI applications with a Python-based, flexible workflow management system.
 - [langroid/langroid](https://github.com/langroid/langroid) (★3130 Python) - Langroid is a Python framework that enables developers to harness LLMs through a multi-agent programming approach.
 - [lifeiteng/vall-e](https://github.com/lifeiteng/vall-e) (★2101 Python) - This project is a PyTorch implementation of VALL-E, a zero-shot text-to-speech synthesizer.
 - [marqo-ai/marqo](https://github.com/marqo-ai/marqo) (★4793 Python) - Marqo is an end-to-end vector search engine for text and images, simplifying the process of vector generation, storage, and retrieval through a single API.